-1. BNT411: Our Small Molecule TLR7 Agonist for the Treatment of Solid Tumors, Including Small Cell Lung, Colorectal and Bladder Cancer
+1. BNT411: Our Small Molecule TLR7 Agonist for the Treatment of Colorectal and Bladder Cancer

 BNT411 is our novel small molecule TLR7 agonist product candidate.
 BNT411 is designed to activate both the adaptive and innate immune system through the TLR7 pathway.
-We are designing BNT411 to be used both as a monotherapy and in combination with chemotherapy and checkpoint inhibitors.
-We filed an IND for BNT411 in November 2019 and dosed the first patient in our Phase 1 trial in July 2020.
+We are designing BNT411 to be used in combination with chemotherapy and checkpoint inhibitors.
+We filed an IND for BNT411 in November 2019.